N7EKB's Amateur Radio Page

 APRS and Tracking N7EKB's Semi Truck - N7EKB-14

 In my current job I'm driving an 18-wheeler doing mostly "drop & hook" deliveries of shipping pallets.
 You can track my big rig (N7EKB-14) on APRS via the following link: 6-hour track.
-If my track isn't showing, give me a call on the radio or hamshack hotline and let me know.
 The APRS packets are being beaconed out using my Tytera UV-390 running the OpenGD77 firmware.
 I also run this setup in my car, beaconing as N7EKB-9.
 I have a Raspberry Pi-based APRS digipeater/iGate (N7EKB-10) running in my shack to enhance APRS tracker coverage in the Rainier, WA area.
 The iGate provides a feed of APRS objects heard over RF to my shack computer runing the Xastir program.

 My Station

 My radio shack is setup in an upstairs room in my house near Rainier, WA.
 The grid-square is CN86PV and the ICBM coordinates are 46° 54.279' N and 122° 42.118' W. My primary HF antenna is an NI4L OCF Windom Dipole antenna mounted approximately 25ft off the ground.
-The main HF rig in the shack is a Xiegu G90 (max 20 watts!) which I use for HF voice and digital modes (mostly FT8).
-The main VHF/UHF radio is a Connect Systems CS800D dual band DMR and analog radio.
+The main HF rig in the shack is a Xiegu G90 (max 20 watts!) which I use for HF voice and digital modes (mostly FT8/JS8Call).
+The main VHF/UHF radio is a Tytera MD9600 dual band DMR and analog radio running the OpenGD77 firmware.
 The secondary VHF radio is an Alinco DR-235T for the 1.25m band.

-I have a Meshtastic mesh network router running in the shack on the 900 MHz ISM band.
-I've tinkered with other ham-only mesh networks, but this one has the advantage of being usable by non-hams.
-I have the "WASH" channel configured and also gatewayed to the internet via MQTT.
-Text me there if you get in RF range or also have MQTT setup.
+I have a Meshtastic mesh network client running in the shack on the 900 MHz ISM band.
+I have the "WASH" and "GhostNet" channels configured and also gatewayed to the internet via MQTT.
+While extremely popular these days, meshtastic is pretty much limited to texting and a one-person-per-device usage model.

 Linux Only - No Windows